Football is known to be the most popular sport in the world!

 More and more countries started to mobilize their resources and capabilities to build large, modern and technologically-advanced stadiums.
 The sweeping popularity that football enjoys meant that countries needed football stadiums that well-represented them and promoted their forward-looking image.

 This new movement that took the world by storm also extended throughout the GCC.
-Today we’ll take you on a journey across the GCC’s 10 largest football stadiums, in terms of capacity.
+Today we’ll take you on a journey across the 10 largest football stadiums in the GCC region in terms of capacity.

 1. King Fahd International Stadium (Pearl of Stadiums)

-Dubbed the pearl of stadiums, the King Fahd International Stadium is the largest in Saudi Arabia and can accommodate up to 68,752 viewers.
+Dubbed the pearl of stadiums, the King Fahd International Stadium is the largest football stadium in the GCC area and not only in Kingdom of Saudi Arabia; it can accommodate up to 68,752 viewers.

 2. King Abdullah Sports City (The Shining Jewel)

-An integral part of King Abdullah Sports City, the stadium is the second biggest in Saudi Arabia and 10th largest in the Arab world.
-Also known as The Shining Jewel, the stadium opened its doors in 2014; it can accommodate up to 62,241 spectators.
+An integral part of King Abdullah Sports City, King Abdullah stadium – also known as The Shining Jewel – is the second biggest in Saudi Arabia and 10th largest in the Arab world. , the stadium opened its doors in 2014; it can accommodate up to 62,000 spectators.

 3. Jaber Al Ahmad International Stadium

-Jaber Al Ahmed International Stadium is particularly the newest stadium on our list, built to become Kuwait’s one and only sporting landmark.
-First opening its doors in 2010, the facility was completely renovated and reopened in 2015.
+Jaber Al Ahmed International Stadium is particularly the newest among the largest football stadiums in the GCC area; it was built with the purpose of becoming Kuwait’s one and only sporting landmark.
+Opening its doors for the first time in 2010, the facility was completely renovated and reopened in 2015.
 Valued at 59 million Kuwaiti dinars, the field’s capacity is 60,000 viewers.

-Built to become Kuwait’s sporting landmark, it is also the official home field for the Kuwaiti national team.
-After all, Kuwaitis celebrated their winning of Gulf Cup 20 in this stadium that lies in Al Farawniyah, south of Kuwait City.
+Jabar Al Ahmad International Stadium is also the official home field for the Kuwaiti national team; Kuwaitis celebrated their winning of Gulf Cup 20 in this stadium that lies in Al Farawniyah, south of Kuwait City.

 4. Zayed Sports City Stadium

-Known as the number one heavyweight stadium in UAE, the iconic Zayed Sports City Stadium hosted its first match in 1980.
-The list of notorious games witnessed here includes the 2007 GCC Cup of Nations final, in addition to several Fifa Club World Cup matches in 2009 and 2010.
+Known as the biggest stadium in UAE, the Zayed Sports City Stadium is one of the most iconic stadiums in the GCC region that hosted its first match in 1980.
+After that, it continued to host a growing list of famous games and international tournaments that include the 2007 GCC Cup of Nations final, in addition to several Fifa Club World Cup matches in both 2009 and 2010.

 5. Mohammed Bin Zayed Stadium